 The Bayesian model described by Surette and Wade (2006) and Wade et al. (2014) was used to forecast the biomass of recruitment to the fishery (R-1) based on survey abundances of pre-recruits R-4, R-3 and R-2 from the sGSL, to project four, three and two year(s) into the future, respectively.
 The model incorporated uncertainties associated with observation errors.

 4.0.
-RESULTS AND DISCUSSION
+RESULTS

 4.1.
 FISHERY PERFORMANCE